Ridgefield High School (Washington)

 Ridgefield High School (RHS) is a public high school in Ridgefield, Washington in Clark County.
-RHS is the only public high school in the Ridgefield School District.
-As of 2012, the school reported 728 students.
+RHS is the only public high school in the Ridgefield School District, which includes Ridgefield, most of Duluth, and a part of Mount Vista.
+As of 2025, the school reported 1249 students.
 RHS is a member of the Washington Interscholastic Activities Association Southwest District.

-The district (of which this is the sole comprehensive high school) includes Ridgefield, most of Duluth, and a part of Mount Vista.

 History

-Originally, Horn's Corner School merged into becoming Ridgefield High School, on November 12, 1911.
-By May 1912, the first class had graduated.
+Ridgefield High School was established on November 12, 1911, succeeding or incorporating Horn's Corner School.
+The first graduating class completed its studies in May 1912.
 50 students were enrolled by September, making it the second largest school in Clark County at the time.
-An eight-room $15,000 school house was formally opened for both grade and high school students in January, 1922.
+An eight-room school building costing $15,000 (in 1922 dollars) opened in January 1922.

 On May 10, 1927, the school burned down.
-It was replaced by a brick and tile school in February 1928 for $85,000.
-That school stood until Union Ridge (a current elementary school) was used to house the high schoolers in double shifts with the elementary students for new construction during 1969-1970.
+It was replaced by a brick-and-tile school in February 1928 for $85,000.
+That school stood until Union Ridge (a current elementary school) was used to house the high schoolers in double shifts with the elementary students for new construction during 1969–1970.
 By June 1971, the old high school was demolished and used for space to park buses.
 Phase 1 consisted of one building and a gym.

 Sports

 Football

-The 1995 season the Ridgefield Spudders won the WIAA State 1A Championship. against Cascade (Leavenworth) 44–30 in the Tacoma Dome in Tacoma Washington.
-Fullback Nate Edgar rush for four touchdowns in the game and is still an Individual championship game 1A record.
-In the game Ridgefield tied the championship game 1A record for most first downs in a game 23.
-The combine score 74 total points was a championship game 1A record tell 2010.[8]
-Ridgefield was the first school from Clark County Washington to win the State football Championship.
+In the 1995 season, the Ridgefield Spudders won the WIAA State 1A Championship against Cascade (Leavenworth) 44–30 in the Tacoma Dome in Tacoma, Washington.
+Fullback Nate Edgar rushed for four touchdowns in the game and is still an Individual championship game 1A record.
+In the game Ridgefield tied the championship game 1A record for most first downs in a game, 23.
+The combined score of 74 total points was a championship game 1A record until 2010.
+Ridgefield was the first school from Clark County, Washington to win the State football Championship.

 Volleyball

-The Ridgefield Spudders from 1975 to 1993 had 18 consecutive WIAA 1A State Playoffs appearances, placing 14 times (4 State Champions 1975, 1976, 1983 and 1990.
-Runner-up 1977, 1980 and 1981.
-3rd Place 1983 and 1987.
-Fourth Place 1979, 1982, 1989, 1992, 1993).
-In 2015, Spudder Volleyball placed 3rd in 2A State Playoffs.
+The Ridgefield Spudders from 1975 to 1993 had 18 consecutive WIAA 1A State Playoffs appearances, placing 14 times (four state championships in 1975, 1976, 1983 and 1990; runner-up in 1977, 1980 and 1981; 3rd place in 1983 and 1987; 4th place in 1979, 1982, 1989, 1992, 1993).
+In 2015, Spudder Volleyball placed 3rd in the 2A State Playoffs.
 According to the WIAA, in their most recently published annual State Championship Volleyball publication (2015, see "All Time Information"), the RHS Volleyball program has made more WIAA State appearances than any other school regardless of its size, tallying a total of 34 appearances at State since 1975.

 Cross Country

-In 1995 the boys cross country had their best team finish in the WIAA 1A State Championship finishing 6th place with the team score of 164 Ridgefield Spudder Jim Reed won the race with the time of 15:11.5 (3.0 miles).
+In 1995, the boys cross country team had its best team finish in the WIAA 1A State Championship finishing in 6th place with a team score of 164.
+Ridgefield Spudder Jim Reed won the race with the time of 15:11.5 (3.0 miles).

 Girls Cross Country

-In 1994 the girls cross country had their best team finish in the WIAA Girls 1A State Championship finishing 3rd with the team score of 115.
+In 1994, the girls cross country team had its best team finish in the WIAA Girls 1A State Championship finishing 3rd with a team score of 115.

 Basketball

-In 1981 Ridgefield place 3rd in the WIAA 1A State Basketball Tournament defeating Goldendale 84–63 at Univ. of Puget Sound.
+In 1981, Ridgefield placed 3rd in the WIAA 1A State Basketball Tournament defeating Goldendale 84–63 at Univ. of Puget Sound.